 But how does one “come home”?
 Do you need a formal invitation?
 Is there a need to announce one’s absence and return?
 Here are three initial steps to take when you’ve made the decision to attend church once again.

-#1 Show Up: Start by talking with your Catholic friends who attend church regularly.
+Start by talking with your Catholic friends who attend church regularly.
 Back when I was in radio, many people I worked with knew I was a churchgoer and would tell me that they were looking for a place to attend but were too afraid to walk in on their own.
 I would always offer the invitation to attend with me.
 So ask around!
 Find someone you’d like to go to church with and then make a “church date” and attend with them.
-If you can’t find a person willing to invite you to their parish, check out Busted Halo’s® Church Search where we tout churches that are welcoming to the twenty- and thirtysomething crowd.
-You can also investigate a local parish if you’re there for a wedding, baptism, funeral or other event.
+You can also investigate a local parish if you’re there for a wedding, baptism, funeral, or other event.
 You might take some extra time to pray and seek out the pastor or associate pastor afterwards for confession.

 The truth is that coming back to church isn’t as scary as it sounds.
-And there are lots of great resources here at Busted Halo® that can help you as you continue your spiritual journey — podcasts, videos about Church teaching, answers to your questions of faith, engaging articles and blogs about faith and spirituality, and much more.
+And there are lots of great resources that can help you as you continue your spiritual journey here at Busted Halo — podcasts, videos about Church teaching, answers to your questions of faith, engaging articles about faith and spirituality, and much more.
 So, with these three steps as your guide — get out there and go (back) to church!